Swasthik: Plot

-He then kidnaps the Rajeshwari (Sridurga)-daughter of the Defence Minister (Hulivan Gangadharayya) who is his love interest, demanding the release of an imprisoned militant named Imtiaz in exchange for her.
+He then kidnaps Rajeshwari (Sridurga)- daughter of the Defence Minister (Hulivan Gangadharayya) who is his love interest, demanding the release of an imprisoned militant named Imtiaz in exchange for her.
 He does this with the help of a man (Honnavalli Krishna) from his slum.
 He then cleverly convinces the police and the CBI that he and the terrorist are separate people.
 He then has his associate rig a projector at the drop zone to show a recording of Guru as the terrorist and when the imprisoned militant Imtiaz is released, a bomb explodes, destroying the projector.
 Guru goes after the jeep in which Imtiaz and his associate are in the excuse of catching it.
 As soon as his associate and Imtiaz jump out, he drives the jeep towards a petrol pump.
 Guru jumps out just as the jeep hits the pump, causing a big explosion.
 The police seeing the pre arranged bodies in the jeep think both terrorists are dead.
 Elsewhere, Guru shaves off the hair of the imprisoned terrorist.
 A swastika and some writings are revealed to be tattooed to his head.
 He writes it down, and then pours a liquid on the tattoos to remove it and lets him go.
 He then goes to the CBI chief.

 It is revealed that this was the plan of Guru and the CBI chief.
 By staging the attack in Baramulla, the woman photographer, who was actually a CBI agent would ensure that the establishment think he was a big time terrorist.
 This would be reinforced when his pretend parents the aged Muslim couple, also agents would stab and non-fatally injure him, claiming not being able to bear to have a terrorist son.
 And by kidnapping the defence minister's daughter, he would be able to get the imprisoned militant.
 It is shown that the tattoos on the militant's head was the location of a cache of arms and explosives.
 Guru would place fake bombs in their place, thus convincing the terrorist groups that he was their ally.
 Then they would not attack thinking Guru had done their job for them or they would join hands with him to get the explosives and make a new ally.